 La Percée du Vin Jaune Wine Festival, Jura

-La Percée du Vin Jaune is a two-day festival in February which celebrates a very special type of local wine, vin jaune (“yellow wine”).
+La Percée du Vin Jaune is an annual two-day festival, which celebrates a very special type of local wine, vin jaune (“yellow wine”).
 A little-known speciality, vin jaune is a white wine which has matured in oak casks after fermentation.
-This festival held exclusively in its honour takes place in a different village every year, but its principle remains the same.

 When you enter the festival with your ticket, you receive ten tasting tickets and a tasting class.
 You then walk around the village where winegrowers have opened their cellars to the public and will happily fill your glass and chat with you about their unique product.
 Music is always playing in the streets and lots of food vendors open up shop, so aside from vin jaune, you can taste many other local specialities.
 There are also some exiting contests for growers taking place in the friendly and welcoming festival-atmosphere.